adapt-it/adapt-it-mobile/_pages/working-with-documents.md

   If you do not see an Export Document link, you might not have imported any documents.
 Follow the steps to [import a document](#importing-a-document) and [adapt a document]({{ site.baseurl }}/adapting).

+2. Select where you would like to send the file:

+   - If you want to copy the content of the document to another app on the mobile device, select Copy to Clipboard.
+   - If you want to export the document to a file and optionally send it to another device (via email or Bluetooth, for example), select Export to File.

-2. Select the document you would like to export.
+3. Select the document you would like to export.

   ![Adapt]({{ site.baseurl }}/assets/img/export-sel-doc.png)

-3. Select the format you would like to export the document to, and the filename to export to.
+4. Select the format you would like to export the document to, and the filename to export to (if you selected Export to File).

   ![Adapt]({{ site.baseurl }}/assets/img//export-sel-fmt.png)